PapazF/PapazF/README.md

 # Hello, I'm Filip Papaz 👋

 An aspiring Data Analyst, with background in accounting.
 I've been teaching myself the necessary skills through online and on-campus courses.
+As an aspiring data analyst, I'm eager to gain practical experience in the field and contribute to new projects.
 - 🌱 My Portfolio Projects are in: [Data Analyst Portofolio Projects](https://github.com/PapazF/DataAnalyst_PortfolioProjects)
 - 📝 Take a look at my personal e-Portofolio:
 - 👨‍💻 My Tableau Projects are at: [Tableau Projects](https://public.tableau.com/app/profile/filip.papaz)